Standards of satisfactory academic progress

-To remain eligible for federal and state aid, students must maintain three standards of satisfactory academic progress: minimum hours completed, minimum grade point average, and maximum time frame.
+To remain eligible for federal and state aid, students must maintain three standards of satisfactory academic progress:

 Minimum hours completed (Pace review)

 Pace is calculated by dividing the total number of hours completed by the total number of hours attempted.
 To meet pace, your pace must be equal to or greater than 67%.
 For example:

 |50||32||32/50 = 64%||Not meeting pace|

 - For undergraduates, successful completion of a course, for the purposes of the Satisfactory Academic Progress standard, are grades A, B, C, D, or CR.
 All other grades, including withdrawals (W, WD) and in-progress are incompletes and will not be counted as successful completion.

 - For graduate and law students, successful completion of a course, for the purposes of the Satisfactory Academic Progress, is determined by your college and/or program.

 Minimum Grade Point Average (G.P.A.)

 - Undergraduate students must have at least a 2.0 GPA.